Our Guest Blogging Guidelines

 - Please don’t talk about contests.
 More articles suggest contests than there are contests.
 Again, enough already!

 - At this time, we do not charge for posting articles on Curatti.
 However, if you are earning money, writing for a client, we will not provide our service for free.
-If we find out that you have been paid by a client to write the article you are posting, we will pull the article from our queue – even as late as a day before the scheduled posting.
+If you are writing this for a paid client, let us know in advance.
+We will expect to be paid for our time if you are paid for yours.
+If it is obvious that you have been paid by a client to write the article you are posting and you have not informed us of this, we will pull the article from our queue – even as late as a day before the scheduled posting.

 - Guest posting is good for the poster and the blog.
 However, this does not mean you can shamelessly advertise your website or product.
 We allow one internal link to your site and one in the writer’s bio.
 Anything more might be construed by Google bots as a sponsored post and we could be censured.